Airport Trail N.E. - Phase 2

 Throughout construction, there will be continual access into and exiting YYC Calgary International Airport.

 Airport Trail Extension

-Some construction activities will take place in 2020, including top lift paving, pathway construction, concrete work at 60 Street, and landscaping.
+In 2020 construction activities included top lift paving, pathway construction, concrete work at 60 Street, and landscaping.

 New Ramp from southbound Stoney Trail to westbound Airport Trail